microsoft/TypeScript/doc/spec.md

 ### <a name="11.2.6"/>11.2.6 AMD Modules

 The Asynchronous Module Definition (AMD) specification extends the CommonJS Modules specification with a pattern for authoring asynchronously loadable modules with associated dependencies.
-Using the AMD pattern, modules are emitted as calls to a global ‘define’ function taking an array of dependencies, specified as external module names, and a callback function containing the module body.
-The global ‘define’ function is provided by including an AMD compliant loader in the application.
-The loader arranges to asynchronously load the module’s dependencies and, upon completion, calls the callback function passing resolved module instances as arguments in the order they were listed in the dependency array.
+Using the AMD pattern, modules are emitted as calls to a global 'define' function taking an array of dependencies, specified as external module names, and a callback function containing the module body.
+The global 'define' function is provided by including an AMD compliant loader in the application.
+The loader arranges to asynchronously load the module's dependencies and, upon completion, calls the callback function passing resolved module instances as arguments in the order they were listed in the dependency array.

-The “main” and “log” example from above generates the following JavaScript code when compiled for the AMD pattern.
+The "main" and "log" example from above generates the following JavaScript code when compiled for the AMD pattern.

 File main.js: